mihirkelkar/website/csvapitwo.md

 Once you execute this command, you should have a `go.mod` file present in the directory.
 If you type in the command `go mod verify`, it should print a message like `all modules verified`.

 Now, lets go ahead and create a basic directory structure for our go web-app.
 Create a folder called `cmd` in the root folder.
-Within the `cmd` folder create a folder called `web` In `web` lets create a file called `main.go`.
+Within the `cmd` folder create a folder called `web`.
+In `web` lets create a file called `main.go`.

 Your directory structure should look like this :
 ```